alkgrove/initmaker/initmaker/examples/blinky/readme.md

 This generates the src/blinky_init.c and inc/blinky_init.h initialization files.

 `make`
 This generates the bin/blinky.uf2, this file can be dragged to the <board>m4boot drive that the UF2 bootloader makes.
-Double tap reset to get into the UF2 bootloader.
+Double tap reset to get into the UF2 bootloader, then drag the blinky.UF2 into the drive folder.
+Once it downloads, push the reset button once to run the program.

 Should see a red flashing LED.